xemarap/desocioek/METHOD.md

 #### A. Percentage of People with Pre-High School Education (Ages 25-65)

 This indicator measures the percentage of residents aged 25-65 in a DeSO area whose highest level of education is pre-high school education ("förgymnasial utbildning").
 This includes education of less than nine years or the equivalent of nine years of schooling.
-This data is fetched from Statistics Sweden using the table ID `TAB5956`, the percentage of people with pre-high school education is then calculated and stored in variable `education_percentage`.
+This data is fetched from Statistics Sweden using the table ID `TAB5956`, the percentage of people with pre-high school education is then calculated and stored in the variable `education_percentage`.

 #### B. Percentage of People with Low Economic Standard (All Ages)